 On December 15, 2020, the City Council, by Resolution No. 20-141, adopted a housing program to allow density bonuses up to 40 percent and initiated a zoning code amendment to incorporate those changes into the City's density bonus ordinance.
-Those zoning changes are now being presented to the Planning Commission for its recommendation to the City Council.
+Those zoning changes are now being presented to the City Council upon a recommendation from the Planning Commission.
+The Planning Commission reviewed the proposed changes at its February 23, 2021 regular meeting and adopted Resolution No. 6919 by a 4-1 vote (Kapil - no) recommending that the Council adopt the proposed changes.
+The Commission discussed the proposed changes and agreed that the proposed amendments would implement the Council-adopted housing program that would incentivize more affordable housing (see reasons discussed below).